Valencia derby

-The Valencian derby (Derbi Valenciano) or most commonly known as "Derby del Turia", is the name given to any association football match contested between Levante and Valencia, the two main clubs in the city of Valencia, Spain.
+The Valencian derby (Derbi Valenciano) or most commonly known as "Derbi del Turia", is the name given to any association football match contested between Levante and Valencia, the two main clubs in the city of Valencia, Spain.

 History

 The first match between Levante and Valencia was played in 1920, during the Regional Championship of Valencia.
 Both teams did not meet in La Liga until 1963.

 Levante has not won an official match in Mestalla since 1937.
 However, the granotas won a friendly match in Valencia's stadium in 1995.